Microgateway Custom Resources

 Notice

-Remember that documented examples, dashboards, explanations, or alike always refer to our default log format.
+Documented examples, dashboards, explanations, and similar materials always refer to the default log format.

 CR TokenExchange

 The CR TokenExchange configures an OAuth Token Exchange (RFC 8693).
-This feature may be used when the upstream backend requires a different token than the downstream JWT or OIDC Access Token.
+This feature may be used for authorizing the client or when the upstream backend requires a different token than the downstream JWT or OIDC Access Token.

 API reference